volume-trader/QuantowerKB/connections/connection-to-bybit.md

 ![](<../.gitbook/assets/image (84).png>)

-Use your personal API Keys to login into your trading account in Quantower platform.
+Use your personal API Keys to login into your trading account in VT-Terminal platform.

 ![](../.gitbook/assets/bybit-connected.gif)